Robin Fields: 2010: Dialysis series

 In December 2011, Fields' story titled, "God Help You, You're on Dialysis: why do one in four people on dialysis die?" was featured in The Atlantic magazine; the piece was a finalist for the Association of Magazine Media, National Magazine Award for a public interest story.
-The award "honors magazine journalism that illuminates issues of local or national importance."

 It wasn't until the Atlantic story was published, that CMS agreed to release data that was used to create the data tracker on the ProPublica website, set-up to assist kidney dialysis patients compare dialysis centers in order to receive the best care.
 As of June, 2013, the tracker had over 190,000 page views; it's updated annually and Fields considered it to be her "most significant product of [her] reporting."